dairycultist/OpenNote/README.md

 - tagging system + global tag (automatically added to every post)
 - ability to indicate a post is sensitive (spoiler/sexually explicit/violence/whatever)
 - reporting system (once no longer invite-only)
-- comments don't exist; you are only able to "repost." your post can embed another post, which can itself embed a post, creating a long thread. the original poster is notified when someone reposts their post, but their original post is not affected
+- comments don't exist; you are only able to "repost." your post can embed another post, which can itself embed a post, creating a long "thread." a thread exists as its own post distinct from the post it is embedding; the original post is unchanged (i.e. reposted content does not appear as part of the original like a comment would). however, the original poster is notified when someone reposts their post

 how to not crash and burn